-The social security 'safety net' is still strong in the Netherlands.
-Employees who are dismissed, fall ill or become unable to work are almost always entitled to receive 70% or more of their final salary.
+The social security 'safety net' is strong in the Netherlands.
+Employees who are made redundant, fall ill or become unable to work are almost always entitled to receive part of their final salary.
 At least for a temporary period.
 This income security is enshrined in social legislation.
-On the other side of the coin, all workers must pay social insurance premiums.
+Employees must pay social insurance premiums.
 These are deducted from wages at source, with the employer ensuring that they are paid to the relevant agencies.

 Every citizen in the Netherlands is obliged to insure himself for medical expenses.
-Read more about the subject in Health insurance.
+The minimum is the basic health insurance package.

 Sickness and incapacity benefits

 If you are in employment, you build up a compulsory pension, depending on the Collective Labour Agreement (CAO).
-If you are an independent entrepreneur, you must make your own pension arrangements, otherwise upon reaching pensionable age you will only be entitled to the Old Age Pension (AOW).
+If you are self-employed, you must make your own pension arrangements, otherwise upon reaching pensionable age you will only be entitled to the Old Age Pension (AOW).

-If you are unable to support yourself, in some cases you may be entitled to claim benefits under the Work and Income support Act (Wet Werk en Bijstand, WWB).
-This has replaced the old Income Support Act (Algemene Bijstandswet).
-The self-employed are not covered by this: provision for them is governed by the Self-Employed Persons' Income Support Order (Self-Employed Persons' Income Support Order).
+If you are unable to support yourself, in some cases you may be entitled to claim benefits under the Participation Act (participatiewet).
+The self-employed are not covered by this: provision for them is governed by the Self-Employed Persons' Income Support Order (Self-Employed Persons' Income Support Order, Bbz in Dutch).